huisaddison/blog/content/discuss-precmat-optimality-pt2.md

 Intuitively, this parameter space is a mix of the $\ell_0$ norm, which measures sparsity, and the $\ell_1$ norm, which is the sum of absolute values, imposed on each row.
 For $\lambda$ very small, we recover the pure
-$\ell_0$ norm; this special case is **Theorem 1**.
+$\ell_0$ norm; this special case is the parameter space used in **Theorem 1**.

-Appealing the graphical model representation of the multivariate normal distribution with nonzero entries of the precision matrix giving the edges, we may observe that when $|\omega_{ij}|$ is zero or larger than $\lambda$,
-$s_\lambda$ is equivalent to the maximum node degree of the graph (the degree of each node is equivalent to the number of nonzero entries on each row, or column).
+Appealing to the graphical model representation of the multivariate normal distribution, in which a nonzero entry $\omega_{ij}$ in the precision matrix implies the existence of an edge between nodes $i$ and $j$, we may observe that when $|\omega_{ij}|$ is zero or larger than $\lambda$, $s_\lambda$ is equivalent to the maximum node degree of the graph (the degree of each node is equivalent to the number of nonzero entries on each row, or column).
 Finally, we note that the spectrum (eigenvalues) of the matrix are bounded, a fact upon which the later analysis relies.

 The authors then prove a theorem that gives an error bound on the estimates.
 Their approach is to: